Anything that will affect your policy must be declared to your insurer immediately. These include:

-If you think you might struggle to pay your insurance on time, contact your insurer and let them know.
-They may be able to delay your payment or take a reduced amount.
+Contact your insurer and let it know If you think you might struggle to pay your next instalment on time.
+The company may allow you to delay your payment or take a reduced amount.

 If you want to complain about your car insurance you should:

-Contact your insurer directly: Explain the reason for your complaint and see if they can offer a satisfactory resolution straight away.
+Contact your insurer directly: Explain the reason for your complaint and see if it can offer a satisfactory resolution straight away.

-Put your complaint in writing: If it cannot be resolved over the phone write a letter or email outlining your complaint, how you would like it to be resolved and also state you will take the complaint to the ombudsman if it is not dealt with.
+Put your complaint in writing: If the problem cannot be resolved over the phone write a letter or email outlining your complaint, how you would like it to be resolved and also state you will take the complaint to the ombudsman if it is not dealt with.

-Refer to the Financial Ombudsman Service: If your insurer does not resolve your complaint you can go to the Financial Ombudsman Service who will assess your case.
+Refer to the Financial Ombudsman Service: If your insurer does not resolve your complaint you can go to the Financial Ombudsman Service which will assess your case.

 For a more help read our guide on complaining to financial service companies.

 Whatever car you drive, make sure you find insurance that covers everything you need as cheaply as possible by comparing policies.